scalar-labs/scalardb/tools/scalar-schema/README.md

 # Schema Tool for Scalar DB
-This tool makes schemas on Cassandra or Cosmos DB for [Scalar DB](https://github.com/scalar-labs/scalardb).
+This tool creates Scalar DB schemas on Cosmos DB and Cassandra.
-  - This tool creates databases(collections) and tables(containers), also inserts metadata which is required by Scalar DB for Cosmos DB
+  - For Cosmos DB, this tool creates databases(collections) and tables(containers), also inserts metadata which is required by Scalar DB.
+  - For Cassandra, this tool create databases(keyspaces) and tables.
+You can specify the compaction strategy, the network topology strategy and the replication factor.
+  - You don't have to add Scalar DB metadata for transactions.
+This tool automatically adds them when you set the `transaction` parameter `true` in your schema file.

 # Usage